radius-project/radius/docs/contributing/contributing-code/contributing-code-tests/running-noncloud-functional-tests.md

 ## Running via GitHub workflow

-These tests automatically run for every PR in the `functional-tests.yml` github workflow.
+These tests automatically run for every PR in the `functional-test-cloud.yml` and `functional-test-noncloud.yml` github workflows.
+The `functional-test-cloud.yml` workflow requires an approval from one of the maintainers or approvers of Radius.

 We do not run these tests for commits to `main` or tags since they might block the build if they fail.